IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/overview.md

 ---

-This is a list of tutorials and how-to guides on topics that you may come across while developing for the IndiGO platform.
-Each how-to guide explains step-by-step how you can extend IndiGO.
+This is a list of tutorials and how-to guides on topics that you may come across while developing for the TomTom IndiGO platform.
+Each how-to guide explains step-by-step how you can extend TomTom IndiGO.

 ## Example application

 The example application is provided as a sample implementation.
-The application allows you to verify your build environment by making sure Gradle can build this IndiGO example APK and install it on an emulator.
+The application allows you to verify your build environment by making sure Gradle can build this TomTom IndiGO example APK and install it on an emulator.
 The application also contains several examples on how to add functionality to your product.

-Check out the functionality of the IndiGO platform in the [walk-through](/indigo/documentation/platform-overview/example-app) of the example application, or get it yourself by following our [getting started](/indigo/documentation/getting-started/introduction) guide.
+Check out the functionality of the TomTom IndiGO platform in the [walk-through](/indigo/documentation/platform-overview/example-app) of the example application, or get it yourself by following our [getting started](/indigo/documentation/getting-started/introduction) guide.